SharkFins/boipushy/README.md

 Id is 0 or nil for keyboard/mouse and the Joystick ID for joysticks.

-f is the function you want to be called e.g. print("testing") or function() local t = 3 print(t) end If calling a function on an object you will have to use an anonymous function to pass the parameters correctly e.g. function(...) fireBullet(...) end
+f is the function you want to be called e.g. print("testing") or function() local t = 3 print(t) end

+If you are calling a function on an object you will have to use an anonymous function to pass the parameters correctly e.g. function(...) fireBullet(...) end

 You will have to look at the callback functions for each to see what parameters are passed.

 ```lua